hlophet/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12 - More directories: Creates a directory called "my dir" with permissions 751 in the working directory.

 13 - Change group: Changes the group owner to school for the hello file.

+14 - Owner and group: Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+15 - Symbolic links: Changes the owner and the group owner of _hello to vincent and staff respectively.

+16 - f only: Changes the owner of the file hello to betty only if it is owned by the user guillaume.

+17 = Star Wars: Play the StarWars IV episode in the terminal.